Kotlin kernel for Jupyter notebooks

 This behavior is defined by

 json library descriptor.
-Descriptors for all supported libraries can be found in libraries directory.
+Descriptors for all supported libraries can be found in libraries repository.

 A library descriptor may provide a set of properties with default values that can be overridden when library is included.